 The Oauth2SigningPostHandler.java in the token service handles the signing endpoint.
-The logic is very similar to Oauth2TokenPostHandler.java which is for JWT access token.
+The logic is very similar to Oauth2TokenPostHandler.java which is for JWT access tokens.

 Verify the client_id and client_secret from the request.

-If client_id/client_secret is authenticated, serialize the body into SignRequest object
+If client_id/client_secret is authenticated, serialize the body into a SignRequest object

-Get the expires from the SignRequest for the JWT expiration
+Receive the expiries from the SignRequest for the JWT expiration

 Add client_id to the claims as well

-Generate a token with claims from SignRequest payload
+Generate a token with claims from the SignRequest payload

 Return the token to the caller

-The response is the same as JWT token post handler which is a map with the following keys.
+The response is the same as the JWT token post handler which is a map with the following keys:

 access_token - The signed token in JWT